alexinfopruna/canborrell_wp/wp-content/plugins/photo-gallery/readme.txt

 = CUSTOMIZABLE VIEWS =

-Photo Gallery provides a number of view options to organize your galleries and albums in beautiful views, including Slideshow, Thumbnails, Masonry (Premium version), Image Browser, Extended and Compact Album, Blog Style (Premium version),  Mosaic (Premium version).
+Photo Gallery provides a number of view options to organize your galleries and albums in beautiful views, including Slideshow, Thumbnails, Masonry, Image Browser, Extended and Compact Album, Blog Style, Mosaic.
 The layouts give you the flexibility to customize them to match your needs.

 = UNLIMITED PHOTOS, GALLERIES AND ALBUMS =